gianmnf/youtube-comment-remover/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser.
 2. Click on the Tampermonkey icon in your browser and select "Dashboard".
 3. Click on the `+` icon to create a new script.
-4. Copy and paste the contents of the `script.js` file into the editor.
+4. Copy and paste the contents of the js file into the editor.
 5. Save the script.

 ## 1-click Installation